jht1493/ICM-2020-Code/weeks/04_loops.md

 [sketch - 4.3 array for-loop 2](https://editor.p5js.org/jht1493/sketches/tNqn2o0M3)

-Example: Drawing a circles of different sizes and colors using arrays and for-loop.
+Example: Drawing circles of different sizes and colors using arrays and for-loop.

 ### > Try

-Re-mix or a sketch or create a new sketch that makes use of an array to produce a pattern that fills the canvas.
+Re-mix a sketch or create a new sketch that makes use of an array to produce a pattern that fills the canvas.

 [sketch - 4.3 array for-loop 3](https://editor.p5js.org/jht1493/sketches/NZSWjB70Y)